 By the late 1950s, Rootes knew that its production of 100,000 cars and relatively narrow range meant that it had to expand or risk being absorbed in any coming (and generally accepted as inevitable) consolidation of British industry.
 Initially, acquisition was the chosen option, with talks on a merger with Standard-Triumph, then building Standard saloons, Triumph TR roadsters and contract assembling Massey Ferguson tractors with Standard-Triumph engines.
-Some accounts suggest a merger came quite close; others that it was never going to happen in a way that the personalities involved (the Rootes brothers, Standard’s Alick Dick and Lord Tedder and, of course, Harry Ferguson himself) could happily work together.
+This bookkeeper of accounts suggest a merger came quite close; others that it was never going to happen in a way that the personalities involved (the Rootes brothers, Standard’s Alick Dick and Lord Tedder and, of course, Harry Ferguson himself) could happily work together.

 One thing such a merger would have given Rootes is access to a smaller car, initially the Standard 8, to expand the existing and narrow range below the Minx.
 Rootes, under pressure from its dealers, had to consider this alone, and Project Apex began, which eventually led to the Hillman Imp.
 The Imp eventually came to market in 1963, from a brand new factory in Linwood near Glasgow in Scotland, over 300 miles from Coventry.
 This was not Rootes’s choice; land had been acquired at Ryton to expand but development permission was consistently refused as the UK Government sought to build industrial capacity in areas that were suffering economically, including Scotland, in part as shipbuilding wound down.